-Which is better - standalone smoke alarm or interconnect / interlink smoke alarm?
+Which is better - standalone smoke detector or interconnect / interlink smoke detector?

-As the name implies, a standalone smoke alarm is an individual smoke detection unit.
-It does not trigger other nearby smoke alarms.
-On the other hand, interconnect (or interlink) smoke alarms work together in a cluster.
-When one detects smoke, not only will it sound off the alarm, it will also send a signal to all interconnected smoke alarms to get them to sound off as well.
+As the name implies, a standalone smoke detector is an individual smoke detection unit.
+It does not trigger other nearby smoke detectors.
+On the other hand, interconnect (or interlink) smoke detectors work together in a cluster.
+When one detects smoke, not only will it sound off the alarm, it will also send a signal to all interconnected smoke detectors to get them to sound off as well.

 433MHz frequency band has been widely used in almost many control applications, while 868MHz is exclusively reserved for communication between wireless sensor networks.
 Since many wireless products utilize 433MHz band, which can lead to interference/disturbance of communication between different products.
 868MHz band is exclusively opened for wireless alarm system, it's less likely to be interfered.